explosion/spacy-stanza/README.md

 This package...

-Tokenization, sentence segmentation
+Tokenization, sentence segmentation, lemmatization, part-of-speech tagging and dependency parsing

 ## Usage

-The `StanfordNLPLanguage` class can be initialized with a loaded StanfordNLP pipeline and returns a spaCy `Language` object, i.e. the `nlp` object.
+The `StanfordNLPLanguage` class can be initialized with a loaded StanfordNLP pipeline and returns a spaCy [`Language` object](https://spacy.io/api/language), i.e. the `nlp` object you can use to process text.

 ```python
 import stanfordnlp